kgnzt/polyseerio-nodejs/README.md

       - `.token` environment variable holding current environment
       - `.token_env` if no token is provided this environment variable will be checked
       - `.agent` an object that will be used when starting the agent
+      - `.upsert_env` if an environment cannot be found it will be created
       - `.version` api version to use
       - `.timeout` integer containing number of ms to wait for server responses
       - `.deduce` if the environment should be deduced if not supplied